 Sounds simple enough, right?

-We’ll tackle a step by step guide on how to simply transfer your Procreate file to Illustrator to convert it into a vector.
+To preserve varying textures in your drawing, take extra steps in Illustrator.
+Follow this guide to transfer your Procreate file to Illustrator and convert it into a vector.

-From there, we’ll also go onto further details on how to fine-tune your image trace from there.
+From there, we’ll also go into further details on how to fine-tune your image trace from there.

 Lastly, we’ll touch on file formats and Image Trace.